-Identity Guard® offers several tiers in their credit monitoring services.
-At the high end, their Identity Guard Platinum service monitors all three credit bureaus for certain activity that may indicate fraud.
+Identity Guard® offers several tiers.
+At the high end, their Platinum service monitors all three credit bureaus for certain activity that may indicate fraud.

 It keeps track of your public information and alerts you if changes are spotted, and provides monthly updates to the three credit scores they provide.
 This is in addition to other services such as identity theft assistance, and social security number monitoring.

-The Identity Guard Essentials version does not keep track of your credit scores or changes to your credit reports.
+The Essentials version does not keep track of your credit scores or changes to your credit reports.

-However, it is useful for monitoring your personal information and receiving alerts if that information is found on one of numerous websites where scammers are known to buy and sell information.
+However, it is useful for monitoring your personal information and receiving alerts if it is found on one of the numerous websites where scammers are known to buy and sell information.